Kitware/trame/docs/content/docs/cheatsheet.md

 # Cheatsheet

-The working application below manage to capture the fundamentals of __trame__ in less than 45 lines.
-In that sense, it could be seen as a cheatsheet on how to use __trame__ as it is mostly self explanatory.
+The working application below captures the fundamentals of __trame__ in less than 45 lines.
+Consider this as a cheatsheet on how to use __trame__ as it is mostly self explanatory.

 ```python
 from trame.app import get_server               # Entry point to trame